apache/arrow/docs/source/developers/java/development.rst

 Performance Testing
 ===================

-Java module that contains performance tests is: `performance`
+The ``arrow-performance`` module contains benchmarks.

 Let's configure our environment to run performance tests:

 - Install `benchmark`_
 - Install `archery`_

+In case you need to see your performance tests on the UI, then, configure (optional):

 - Install `conbench`_

 Lets execute benchmark tests: